Amaanuddin05/Penndora/README.md

 5. Open a pull request.

 **Important**: When contributing, make sure to:
-- Never commit environment files with real credentials
+- Never commit environment files with real credentials.
-- Use the example environment files as templates
+- Use the example environment files as templates.
-- Update documentation if you add new features
+- Update documentation if you add new features.

 ---